 The credibility of virtual tool shall be enforced by a clearly defined scope of utilization the developed models.

 The matured M&S shall allow a virtualization of the physical phenomena to a degree of accuracy which matches the fidelity level required for certification.
-Thus, the M&S will act as a “virtual proving ground” for ADS testing
+Thus, the M&S will act as a “virtual proving ground” for ADS testing.

-Simulation models need dedicated scenarios and metrics for validation The scope include the list of scenarios, among those needed in the ADS validation, that M&S will allow to execute together with the corresponding parameters’ limitation.
+Simulation models need dedicated scenarios and metrics for validation.
+The scope includes the list of scenarios, among those needed in the ADS validation, that M&S will allow to execute together with the corresponding parameters’ limitation.

 ODD analysis is a crucial input to derive requirements, scope, effects that the M&S must consider in order to support ADS validation.